susielu/d3-legend/README.md

     - d3.legend.size => d3.legendSize
     - d3.legend.symbol => d3.legendSymbol
 - NPM package no longer binds to global d3, is now just an object with the three legend functions

-## Moving to v4 To Dos:
-- Move over to rollup

 ## Usage